Tomjohnsonellis/strive-work/feature-engineering/data-prep/Exercise.md

 ### 🖋 Typos

 1. What is a typo?
+   <br>> Definition: A typographical error
+   <br>> wehn you misstyp somthing!
 2. What is a good method of automatically detect typos?
+<br>> Use a [list](https://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings/For_machines) of common misspellings and automatically correct them
+<br>> [Bonus](https://stackoverflow.com/questions/487003/how-to-detect-a-typo-in-a-product-search-and-suggest-possible-corrections): Use one of many algorithms available for the task

 ### Practical case